Robert Carstairs Reid: Life

 He was born in Kettle, Fife on 6 December 1845, the second son of Amelia Carstairs (1818-1890) and her husband, Rev William Reid (1810-1884) the local minister.

 He was educated at the Edinburgh Institution then studied civil engineering at the University of Edinburgh before joining the office of James Leslie.
 His first major project was Thornhill Waterworks.
 He then did various surveys before working on the Lintrathen Extension to Dundee's Waterworks and the Moorfoot Extension to Edinburgh's Waterworks.

 In 1881 he became a partner with his friend, creating J & A Leslie & Reid, engineers.
 Their main work was upgrading Paisley's water supply.

-He died at home, 60 Palmerston Place in Edinburgh's West End in March 1894.
+He died at home, 60 Palmerston Place in Edinburgh's West End on 4 March 1894.
 He is buried in Dean Cemetery in western Edinburgh.
 The grave lies on the south side of the south-west spur.

 Family

 In 1875 he married Charlotte Leslie (1846-1935) sister of his schoolfriend and later business partner Alexander Leslie.
 Their children included William Carstairs Reid FRSE (d.1937).